postsharp/postsharp-emails/metalama-email-course/070-custom-logging-aspect.md

+---
-# Logging Methods, Including Parameter Values
+subject: Logging Methods, Including Parameter Values
+---

 In a previous article, we demonstrated a simple example of `OverrideMethodAspect` that performed authorization.
-This example made minimal use of the `meta` model: it only invoked `meta.Proceed()` to continue with the method execution, and utilized `meta.Target.Method.ToString()` to print the method name.
+This example made minimal use of the `meta` model: it only invoked `meta.Proceed()` to continue with the method execution and used `meta.Target.Method.ToString()` to print the method name.

-Today, we will delve deeper into logging and explain that your meta-code can be much richer.
+Today, we will dive deeper into logging and show how your meta-code can be much more expressive.

-In this example, we will log not just the name of the method being called, but also any parameters (along with their types) that are being passed into it, and any return value, if applicable.
+In this example, we will log not only the name of the method being called but also any parameters (along with their types) that are passed into it, as well as any return value, if applicable.

 For now, we will output the messages to the console as _interpolated strings_.
-To facilitate their creation, we will create a helper method that generates an interpolated string containing the overridden method (exposed as `meta.Target.Method`) and its parameters (exposed as `meta.Target.Method.Parameters`).
+To facilitate this, we will create a helper method that generates an interpolated string containing the overridden method (exposed as `meta.Target.Method`) and its parameters (exposed as `meta.Target.Method.Parameters`).

 ```c#
 using Metalama.Framework.Code;